lutzh/awesome-event-driven-architecture/README.md

 - [EDA in Practice: Building an eCommerce Platform at Cinch](https://www.youtube.com/watch?v=wM-dTroS0FA&t=493s) - By Toli Apostolidis, September 2022.
 You can ignore the first 8 minutes and 15 seconds (in fact the link will skip them), they are mostly promotion for AWS.
 But from there on follows a good talk on real-world experiences with event-driven architecture.

 - [Shifting Gears: From Events to Event-Driven](https://youtu.be/1dWJO31wpV8?si=ejDZIAWlxTkZENMw) - By Ryan Cormack, May 2024.
-He tells the story of Motorway's journey to event driven, and also includes a lot of oundational aspects.
+He tells the story of Motorway's journey to event driven, and also includes a lot of foundational aspects.

 <!-- omit in toc -->